-Students specializing in academic and special subjects select a major and two minors.
+Students specializing in academic and special subjects select a major of forty-eight hours and two minors of twenty-four hours each.
 One minor must be in another division outside the major division.
-For example, a student may major in English literature and language, minor in Spanish literature and language; and elect a second minor, in another division; for example, history in the Social Studies division.
+For example, a student may major in English literature and language, minor in Spanish literature and language, and elect a second minor in another division, i. e., history in the Social Studies division.
+Students may elect four subject matter minors instead of one major and two minors.

-In selecting a major the student should consult the personnel department and the head of the division in which he wishes to major.
+In selecting a major the student should consult the Personnel Department and the head of the division in which he wishes to major.
 He should also become familiar with the special requirements of admission to the division.
 These are to be found in the description of majors in each division.
-Elective courses in the sophomore year should be selected to meet the prerequisites of the division in which the student wishes to major in the Professional College.
+Elective courses in the freshman and sophomore year should be selected to meet the prerequisites of the division in which the student wishes to major in the Professional College.